-Since its inception in 2018, Venture Catalyst Space has supported 36 space startups.
+Since its inception in 2018, Venture Catalyst Space has supported 29 space startups.
 The program has helped fast-track the cohort's market entry, accelerate their commercialisation journeys, and strengthen their connections to investors and researchers

-Expressions of interest for the next cohort are now open. icc.unisa.edu.au
+Applications for the next cohort open on 5 October. icc.unisa.edu.au

-REALITIES OF CREATING A SUSTAINABLE BUSINESS MODEL SEEMS LIKE A NEBULOUS PROBLEM TOO EARLY TO TACKLE, THE PROGRAM HAS REALLY OPENED MY MIND TO THE APPROACHES I CAN USE TO ADDRESS THAT RISK.
+THE COMMERCIAL REALITIES OF CREATING A SUSTAINABLE BUSINESS MODEL SEEMS LIKE A NEBULOUS PROBLEM TOO EARLY TO TACKLE, THE PROGRAM HAS REALLY OPENED MY MIND TO THE APPROACHES I CAN USE TO ADDRESS THAT RISK.